VMFS Recovery

 vSphere Snapshot

 is a copy of the virtual machine disk file that reveals the state and data of the VMDK at a certain point in time.
 The snapshots are mostly used to provide detailed information about a virtual disk at a given time if there is a need to restore a virtual machine in the case of any failure or system errors.
-Though the snapshots must not be treated as providing backups.
+However, the snapshots must not be treated as providing backups.
 They are not absolute copies of the original VMDK files.
 If the base disks become unavailable, the snapshots appear to be useless.
 Snapshot files can't be bigger than the original disk file, but, nevertheless, demand some extra disk space.
 This space grows when disk writing activity increases.
 Snapshots are usually deleted within an hour.
 Those that stay longer are advised to be erased in 24 hours.
-72 hours is a deadline of existence for any snapshot to provide normal VM operation.
+72 hours is the deadline of existence for any snapshot to provide normal VM operation.
 Though VMware operation is calculated to support up to 32 snapshots united in a chain, it's strongly recommended not to use more than 2 or 3 of them for further backup purposes.

 ZFS